Early Childhood Education Fast Track (ECE)

 - Engage in reflective practice, develop learning goals and maintain an ongoing professional development plan in accordance with evidence-based practices in early learning and related fields.

-As established by the Ministry of Training, Colleges and Universities (December 2012) in the Ontario Early childhood Education Program Standard
+As established by the Ministry of Advanced Education and Skills Development (MAESD) in the Ontario Early childhood Education Program Standard

 Program Map describes your learning journey with three important components: